 • SEO (search engine optimization) helps search engines and users understand what your business offers, who it serves, and where it should be visible.

-• GEO (generative experience optimization) focuses on how your brand is interpreted, surfaced, and evaluated in AI-powered search experiences.
+• GEO (generative experience optimization) focuses on how your brand appears, performs, and gets understood across AI-powered search experiences.

-• Local SEO connects your services to specific markets through regional examples, local proof, service-area content, and smarter local targeting.
+• Local SEO supports visibility in the markets you serve through service-area content, local proof, regional examples, and smarter local targeting.

-The best SEO content is clear for users, structured for search engines, useful for AI-driven summaries and citations, and tied to what the website is trying to accomplish.
+Good SEO content should be clear for users, structured for search engines, useful for AI-driven summaries and citations, and connected to the larger goals of the website.

 Full-service digital marketing company for SEO web design content and paid campaigns